alm-tools/alm/docs/contributing/document.md

 # Document Handling
 A code editor edits files.
-I'm calling the data representation of these files in the *browser client* as *documents* ([this is what these are called in CodeMirror][document]).
+I'm calling the data representation of these files in the *browser client* as *model*.

 A Code Editor instance ([codeEditor.ts][codeEditor.ts]) asks the [docCache.ts][docCache.ts] for document by filePath.
-The docCache load the file from the server, converts them to a CodeMirror *document*, and passes it to the CodeMirror Editor instance.
+The docCache load the file from the server, converts them to a *model*, and passes it to the Editor instance.

 ## Linked docs